 A while back I sought a way to determine if a gospel text or recently unearthed manuscript could be said to hold the actual words of Jesus Christ.
-I diagrammed the geometric structure of several gospel texts, including the Beatitudes.
-My hope was to identify the Savior’s literary ‘fingerprint.’
-I cannot claim to have discovered a provable theorum.
-But I gained even more appreciation for the Beatitudes and the sheer brilliance of Yeshua of Nazareth.
+So I diagrammed the geometric structure of several gospel texts, including the Beatitudes.
+My hope was to identify the Savior’s “literary fingerprint.”
+I do not claim to have discovered it.
+Still, I gained even more appreciation for the Beatitudes—and the sheer brilliance of Yeshua of Nazareth.

-Many of Christ’s sermons and parables utilize geometric word structures called chiasmus.
+Many of Christ’s sermons and parables contain geometric word structures called chiasmus.
 Chiastic structure makes a text easy to remember and repeat to others.
-Forward and backward redundancy preserves the meaning of the concepts over centuries of translation.
-But in my drawings, the geometric structure of the Beatitudes within Luke and Matthew’s texts is very different.
-What additional truth might be gleaned from this?
+It also provides a redundancy that helps to preserve the meaning of the concepts across centuries of translation.
+Even so, I discovered that the geometric structure of the Beatitudes within Luke and Matthew’s texts is very different.
+What additional truths might be gleaned from this?

 Beatitudes meaning and structure depicts eternity.

 Each version of the Beatitudes illustrates a different view of eternity.
-In Mathew we witness stasis: a state of unchanging blessedness.
-Luke’s text, to the contrary, presents a road map to the kingdom that is eternal, but adaptable and subject to change.
-Together these texts provide a clearer picture of the goal, and Yeshua’s advice on how to reach it.
+For example, Mathew’s text depicts stasis: a state of unchanging blessedness.
+Luke’s text, to the contrary, presents a road map to the kingdom that is adaptable and subject to change.
+When compared these texts provide a clearer picture of the goal, and Yeshua’s advice on how to reach it.

 Chiastic Structuring Primer

 Chiastic structuring is a literary technique used by Christ and other NT authors.
 A common structure includes two ideas, (A) and (B), together with variants (A) and (B).
 The wisdom is presented to the reader as ABBA.
 Continuous, or ring structure occurs when the opening and closing A completes a circle.
-Example:
+For example: